CongLeSolutionX/CongLeSolutionX/README.md

 <div align="left"><a name="my-activities"></a>

+<h2 align="center"> <i>I dont have much friends in real life, so below is where and how I've been spending my time during the last 2 years with machines.</i></h2>

 <h3 align="left">My recent activities and statistics</h3>

 > powered by [OSS Insight](https://ossinsight.io)

 <!-- My GitHub dashboard stats -->